TIBCOSoftware/snappydata/docs/best_practices/important_settings.md

 *	`MALLOC_MMAP_THRESHOLD_=131072`
 *	`MALLOC_MMAP_MAX_= 2147483647`

-You can overide the values of these default parameters by modifying the `snappy-env.sh` template in the conf directory.
+You can override the values of these default parameters by modifying the `snappy-env.sh` template in the conf directory and exporting these shell variables (i.e. like `export MALLOC_ARENA_MAX = ...`).

 <a id="codegenerationtokenization"></a>
 ## Code Generation and Tokenization